wp-plugins/bp-profile-search/readme.txt

 == Installation ==

-After the standard plugin installation procedure, you'll be able to access the plugin settings page *Users -> Profile Search*, where you can build and customize your search form.
+After the standard plugin installation procedure, you'll be able to access the plugin settings page *Users -> Profile Search*, where you can build and customize your search forms.

 = Form Fields =